DANIEL M. KOPPELMAN

 Computer Music Workshop in Max/MSP & Pd, SUNY at Buffalo, 1999.

-Associated Colleges of the South, Visiting Artists Project Support, 2002.
+Associated Colleges of the South, Mellon Technology Fellowship, 1998; Visiting Artists Grant, 2002.

 South Carolina Arts Commission Annual Project Support Grant, 2002.